 We use the iMotions platform for self-reporting (surveys), behavioral (eye tracking), emotional (facial expressions), and psychophysiological (skin conductance, heart rate) measures.
 The biometric data is integrated throughout our work to understand the in vivo psychological responding of our participants in the laboratory.

 An understanding of any disorder or disease is dependent on access to good data.
-With biosensors, your research can investigate how individuals respond to treatment, or simply the processes underlying day-to-day functioning.
+With biosensors, your research can investigate how individuals respond to treatment, optimize medical devices, or simply explore the processes underlying day-to-day functioning.